-9. Students who earn grades of C- to D- and/or E in any NURS course are subject to the policies listed in Table 1 below.
+11. Students who earn grades of C- to D- and/or E in any NURS course are subject to the policies listed in Table 1 below.

 - a.
 All grades of C- to D- in NURS courses are cumulative related to the dismissal and permanent dismissal policy. - b.
-Grades of C- or lower in NURS courses (e.g., NURS 110, NURS 260 and NURS 270) taken prior to admission are counted toward dismissal and permanent dismissal decisions. - c.
-Students who earn a C- to D- in one or more first semester level II NURS courses may, with special permission of the Director of the School of Nursing, enroll in NURS 260 and/or NURS 270 prior to re-taking the first semester Level II course/s. - 10.
-Students may only repeat a NURS course one time. - 11.
-A maximum of two NURS courses may be repeated. - 12.
-Any exceptions to progression policies must be reviewed by CARS for recommendations to the Director of the School of Nursing.
+Grades of C- or lower in NURS courses (e.g., NURS 260 and NURS 270) taken prior to being admitted are counted toward admission, dismissal, and permanent dismissal decisions. - c.
+Students who earn a C- to D- in one or more first semester Level II NURS courses may, with special permission of the Director; School of Nursing, enroll in NURS 260 and/or NURS 270 prior to re-taking the first semester Level II course/s.

+- 12. Students may only repeat a NURS course one time. - 13.
+A maximum of two NURS courses may be repeated. - 14.
+Any exceptions to progression policies must be reviewed by CARS for recommendation to the Director of the School of Nursing.